 4 CREDITS This course is the first of a two-semester sequence of Organic Chemistry for science and chemical engineering majors as well as students seeking to enter the fields of medicine, dentistry, pharmacy, and veterinary medicine.
 Students will master the fundamental concept of structure, functional groups, and reactions of aliphatic compound along with selected reaction mechanisms.

-(Note: This course replaces the lecture component of CHEM 2115 beginning in Spring 2009.)
+Note: (This course replaced the lecture component of CHEM 2115 beginning in Spring 2009.)

 CHEM 2122 ORGANIC CHEMISTRY LABORATORY